 Borrowing the wording of the immigration white paper of 2017, Operation Vulindlela says SA’s approach to critical skills and general work visas “should be designed to attract the skills that are needed for the economy to grow and to compete for these skills in a globally competitive market”.
 This approach has borne first fruit in the revised draft critical skills list that was finally released in February 2021 (originally due in 2018). ..

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.